lee-treehouse/aws-bootcamp-cruddur-2023/journal/week1.md

-Modified open API spec to add notifications endpoint implemented backend of notifications endpoint and tested at http://localhost:4567/api/activities/notifications
+Modified open API spec to add notifications endpoint implemented backend of notifications endpoint and tested at http://localhost:4567/api/activities/notifications Changed FRONTEND_URL and BACKEND_URL vars to point to localhost:4567 and 3000 implemented notifications on frontend by copying and altering the home component

+ran prettier on frontend folder with `npx prettier --write .`

 **interesting things**
 -t name